Honduras: Gender

-The male to female ratio of the Honduran population is 1.01.
+The male to female ratio is 1.01.
 This ratio stands at 1.05 at birth, 1.04 from 15 to 24 years old, 1.02 from 25 to 54 years old, .88 from 55 to 64 years old, and .77 for those 65 years or older.
 The Gender Development Index (GDI) was .942 in 2015 with an HDI of .600 for females and .637 for males.
 Life expectancy at birth for males is 70.9 and 75.9 for females.
-Expected years of schooling in Honduras is 10.9 years for males (mean of 6.1) and 11.6 for females (mean of 6.2).
+Expected years of schooling is 10.9 years for males (mean of 6.1) and 11.6 for females (mean of 6.2).
 These measures do not reveal a large disparity between male and female development levels, however, GNI per capita is vastly different by gender.
 Males have a GNI per capita of $6,254 while that of females is only $2,680.
 Honduras's overall GDI is higher than that of other medium HDI nations (.871) but lower than the overall HDI for Latin America and the Caribbean (.981).

-The United Nations Development Program (UNDP) ranks Honduras 116th for measures including women's political power, and female access to resources.
-The Gender Inequality Index (GII) depicts gender-based inequalities in Honduras according to reproductive health, empowerment, and economic activity.
+The United Nations Development Program ranks Honduras 116th for measures including women's political power, and female access to resources.
+The Gender Inequality Index (GII)depicts gender-based inequalities according to reproductive health, empowerment, and economic activity.
 Honduras has a GII of .461 and ranked 101 of 159 countries in 2015.
-25.8% of Honduras's parliament is female and 33.4% of adult females have a secondary education or higher while only 31.1% of adult males do.
+25.8% of parliament is female, and 33.4% of adult females have a secondary education or higher while 31.1% of adult males do.
 Despite this, while male participation in the labor market is 84.4, female participation is 47.2%.
-Honduras's maternal mortality ratio is 129 and the adolescent birth rate is 65.0 for women ages 15–19.
+The maternal mortality ratio is 129, and the adolescent birth rate is 65.0 for women ages 15–19.

-Familialism and machismo carry a lot of weight within Honduran society.
+Familialism and machismo carry a lot of weight within society.
 Familialism refers to the idea of individual interests being second to that of the family, most often in relation to dating and marriage, abstinence, and parental approval and supervision of dating.
 Aggression and proof of masculinity through physical dominance are characteristic of machismo.
 Honduras has historically functioned with a patriarchal system like many other Latin American countries.
-Honduran men claim responsibility for family decisions including reproductive health decisions.
+Men claim responsibility for family decisions including reproductive health decisions.
 Recently Honduras has seen an increase in challenges to this notion as feminist movements and access to global media increases.
-There has been an increase in educational attainment, labor force participating, urban migration, late-age marriage, and contraceptive use amongst Honduran women.
+There has been an increase in educational attainment, labor force participating, urban migration, late-age marriage, and contraceptive use amongst women.